Code-Institute-Submissions/Milestone-Project_2-1/README.md

 ### User Stories
 1. As a new visitor to the website, I want it to be very clear as to what the purpose of the website is
-2. As a new visitor of the website, I want to get concise and relevent league statisitics of the team(s) I follow
+2. As a new visitor of the website, I want to get concise and relevant league statistics of the team(s) I follow
 3. As a new visitor of the website, I would like some inspiration for a team in a foreign league to support, either out of curiosity or because I want to localize myself in a new country
 4. As a potential customer, I want to be able to subscribe to a team(s) so I can receive automatic updates/news via email
-5. As a potential customer, I want to have more information about a team(s), where I can be easily redirected to a club/team website to find commerical offerings
+5. As a potential customer, I want to have more information about a team(s), where I can be easily redirected to a club/team website to find commercial offerings
 6. As a potential customer/observer, I want social media links available so I can easily access a club/team's social networking activities
-7. As a an observer, I want to be able to get in touch with the wbesite owner and be able to access social media related to the website
+7. As a an observer, I want to be able to get in touch with the website owner and be able to access social media related to the website
+8. As a visitor of the website, I want an error free user experience, with clear communication from the website if something goes wrong

 ### Design Choices